antonmeyer/WaehlscheibeHID/README.md

 # WaehlscheibeHID
-This software is for an arduino pro micro (atmega u32).
+This software is for an arduino pro micro (atmega32u4).
 It acts as an USB keyboard and converts impulses from a rotory disk into digits transmitted via USB to any software supporting keyboard.